 As was the case in the previous adaptations, subplots have been removed, separate events compressed and combined, and certain scenes drastically simplified to accomodate the movie's running time.
 The most important deviations from the book are listed below:

 The book opens with a long history of Tom Riddle Sr. (Voldemort's father), and his parents, who were found murdered fifty years before in their stately manor.
 The Muggle villagers and the police suspected Frank Bryce, the Muggle caretaker of the house, to be the killer.
 As there was no clear evidence against him, he was released, but over the years, he was shunned by the villagers who did not believe his innocence.
-The scene where Frank, who still took care of the declining house all those years, discovers that there are intruders, is in the movie.
+Only the scene where Frank, who still took care of the declining house over the years, discovers that there are intruders, is in the movie.
 The main differences is that in the book, Barty Crouch Jr. is not present; Voldemort only mentions an unnamed faithful servant, and that he killed someone called Bertha Jorkins.
 Upon detection, Frank demands that Voldemort face him like a man; Voldemort replies he is no man, but complies anyway.
-The 'thing' that Frank sees is not described, but it causes him to scream in fear before he is killed by the green flash of the Killing Curse.
+The "thing" that Frank sees is not described, but it causes him to scream in fear before he is killed by the green flash of the Killing Curse.

 While the Death Eaters are causing a stir, Harry is not knocked unconcious as in the movie, but he notices that his wand is missing.
 He also has a run-in with Draco Malfoy who warns him that the Death Eaters are coming for the Mudbloods.
-Harry does not see the person who conjures up the Dark Mark (as later revealed, this person was hidden under an Invisibility Cloak), he merely hears the incantation 'Morsmordre' being spoken.
+Harry does not see the person who conjures up the Dark Mark (as later revealed, this person was hidden under an Invisibility Cloak), he merely hears the incantation "Morsmordre" being spoken.
 Unfortunately, Aurors locate Harry's wand at the place and confirm that it was used to create the Mark, so they have an even more legitimate reason for suspecting Harry of conjuring the Mark than in the movie.
 Then Winky is also found there, unconscious, unable to explain her presence.
 Crouch is furious and fires Winky from the family's service because of her disobedience.
+She is employed at Hogwarts' kitchen later on.
 In the movie the Death Eaters chase the entire population out while destroying the camp site, but in the book they quickly Disapparate as Aurors arrive at the scene.

 Several classes are given in the book that were omitted from the movie, such as Care for Magical Creatures classes from Hagrid (where the students learn how to raise quite dangerous Blast-Ended Skrewts) and Divination classes (as always filled with grim predictions from Professor Trelawney that never come true).
 During further Defense against the Dark Arts classes, Moody teaches students how to resist the Imperius Curse.